Tuition Assistance Resources: San Antonio

 Your Local Congregation:

 Many congregations are strong supporters of children attending Jewish summer camp.
 Each congregation has its own scholarship process.
 Contact your congregation, Rabbi, Brotherhood or Sisterhood President, or Youth Group Director to learn about deadlines and how to apply.
-Many have a specific budget for scholarship, so ask early.
-Keep in mind, you may be able to get scholarship dollars from more than one source in your Congregation as they may have separate budgets.
+Many have a specific budget for scholarships, so ask early.
+You may be able to get scholarship dollars from more than one source in your congregation, as they may have separate budgets.

 JCRS (Jewish Children’s Regional Service):

 JCRS is a foundation based in New Orleans that gives generously to CYJ campers.
-Scholarships are available to campers entering 3rd to 12th grade as of August 31, 2017 in Alabama, Arkansas, Louisiana, Mississippi, Oklahoma, Tennessee, and Texas. http://www.jcrs.org/
+Scholarships are available to campers entering 3rd to 12th grade as of next school year in Alabama, Arkansas, Louisiana, Mississippi, Oklahoma, Tennessee, and Texas. http://www.jcrs.org/

 Jewish Federation of San Antonio: